We always encourage our children to read more but why?

 One study tracked the brains of people as they read a novel and how their brains reacted afterwards.

-In the most basic of summarisations, brain connectivity increased!
+In the most basic of terms, brain connectivity increased!

-I’ve included a link to the study if you would like to have a proper look.
+I’ve included a link to the study if you would like to have a proper look at the sciencey side of it.

 When you read a book you have to remember all sorts of things about the characters, their history, background, subplots etc.